eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-existingkeycloak.md

 - Creates an initial Codewind user called `developer` with password `passw0rd`.
 - Uses the ingress appropriate to the deployment environment.
 - Adds the Keycloak admin credentials of `admin` with password `passw0rd`.
-- Specifies the Keycloak URL by using the optional `--kurl` parameter so your install picks up an existing keycloak deployment.
+- Specifies the Keycloak URL by using the optional `--kurl` parameter so that your install picks up an existing Keycloak deployment.

 Running the command, you see the following example output: